Two Hands Corporation: Ordinary Startup Issues, Extraordinary Valuation

 Two Hands Corporation (OTCPK:TWOH), has sold equity at three cents per share as recently as November and since then hasn't done anything to warrant the appreciation to forty plus cents per share.
 In fact, all indications point to a business just struggling to get by.

-After undergoing going a few business transformations and a name change from the more generic Innovative Product Opportunities, Two Hands Corporation is a pre-launch app company looking to make its mark in the parenting market.
+After undergoing a few business transformations and a name change from the more generic Innovative Product Opportunities, Two Hands Corporation is a pre-launch app company looking to make its mark in the parenting market.
 Specifically, their product is built to help divorced parents manage the custody, caretaking, and costs associated with their children.

 "Two Hands" is the product of years of searching for the ideal solution that will reduce the stress and worries of co-parenting.
 This application fulfills our mission and vision that focuses on organization and communication to improve family relationships despite a divorce.